 3. A post-build script hangs on a network fetch

-Sitemap, RSS, OG-image generation, or search-index sync that calls an external API can hang for the full HTTP timeout (default 120 s per call) per item.
+Sitemap, RSS, OG-image generation, or search-index sync that calls an external API can hang for the full HTTP timeout per call.
 Multiply by hundreds of items and you blow the budget.

 4. Memory pressure causing GC thrash near build end

-How to spot it: Page generation slows visibly per-batch in the log (e.g. first 1000 pages in 2 min, next 1000 in 8 min).
-Or you see FATAL ERROR: ... heap out of memory.
+How to spot it: Page generation slows visibly per-batch in the log (e.g. first 1000 pages in 2 min, next 1000 in 8 min), or you see FATAL ERROR: ... heap out of memory, or the build is cancelled with a memory-limit message.

 5. Large dependency install (puppeteer, sharp-libvips, Playwright)

-A postinstall that downloads a 300 MB Chromium binary every cold build can add 5-10 minutes by itself.
-Combined with cold cache it tips the build over the limit.
+A postinstall that downloads a 300 MB Chromium binary every cold build can add several minutes by itself.
+Combined with a cold cache it tips the build over the limit.

-6. Type-checking on a monorepo doing whole-graph rebuild
+6. Type-checking on a monorepo doing a whole-graph rebuild

 tsc --noEmit across 200 packages without project references / incremental mode walks every file every time.
-On cold cache, this can be 10-20 minutes alone.
+On a cold cache this can be 10-20 minutes alone.

 How to spot it: Build log has a tsc invocation that prints nothing for 5+ minutes before continuing.

-7. Sourcemap / minification step on an oversized bundle
+7. Sourcemap / minification on an oversized bundle

-If a single client bundle has ballooned past ~50 MB (often from a dynamic import that accidentally pulled in aws-sdk v2 or mongodb), Terser / SWC minification can take 10x longer than usual.
+If a single client bundle has ballooned past ~50 MB (often from a dynamic import that accidentally pulled in aws-sdk v2 or mongodb), Terser / SWC minification can take far longer than usual.

 Before you start

-- Capture the full build log from the failing build — Vercel keeps it under Deployments → Build Logs.
+- Capture the full build log from the failing build: Project → Deployments → the errored deployment → expand the Building accordion.

-- Note exact failure mode: hard 45-minute kill, OOM kill, or hang with no last log line?
+- Note the exact failure mode: hard 45-minute kill, a cancellation for exceeding memory/disk, or a hang with no final log line?

 - Confirm

-vercel buildruns locally to completion (with--prodflag) so you can A/B against CI.
+vercel buildruns locally to completion (with--prod) so you can A/B against CI.

 Information to collect